-- The practice offered proactive, personalised care to meet the needs of the older people in its population. - The practice was responsive to the needs of older people, and offered home visits and urgent appointments for those with enhanced needs. - The premises were accessible for patients with limited mobility and poor hearing. - All Appointments were available on the ground floor. - Patients over 75 had a named GP. - Eligible patients had access to their medicines for any health conditions via the dispensary
+- The practice offered proactive, personalised care to meet the needs of the older people in its population. - There was a 45 bed nursing home next door to Bloxham Surgery and a GP with a special interest in care of the elderly visited the nursing home weekly or when required. - The practice employed a community Phlebotomist to visit patients who are unable to come to surgery for blood tests. - The practice was responsive to the needs of older people, and offered home visits and urgent appointments for those with enhanced needs. - The premises were accessible for patients with limited mobility and there was a hearing aid loop available for patients with poor hearing. - All appointments were available on the ground floor. - Patients over 75 had a named GP. - Eligible patients had access to their medicines for any health conditions via the dispensary.